 Yes.
-All of LifeFone’s systems come with a lifetime warrantee for normal wear and tear, including battery replacement at no cost to you.
-For additional peace of mind, LifeFone also offers a Protection Plan for an additional $5/month that provides you with equipment replacement at no cost to you for loss, theft, or damage beyond normal wear and tear, such as drops or accidents.
-For information about this plan, call us at 1-800-940-0262
+All of LifeFone's systems come with a lifetime warranty for manufacturer defects.
+For additional peace of mind, LifeFone offers a Protection Plan for an additional $5/month that provides you with equipment replacement for a deductible due to loss, theft, or damage beyond manufacturer defects, such as drops or accidents.
+For information about this plan, call us at 1-800-940-0262.

 What does LifeFone’s Protection Plan cover?

 Replacing a lost, stolen or damaged medical alert system can cost you hundreds of dollars.
-LifeFone’s Protection Plan covers you for the replacement of a base unit and up to two (2) help buttons in any 12-month period.
-This plan complements LifeFone’s lifetime equipment guarantee that protects you for normal wear and tear and protects you in the event of:
+LifeFone’s Protection Plan covers you for the replacement of 1 base unit or voice in pendant for a $29 deductible and up to two (2) help buttons for a $6 deductible, in a 12-month period.
+This plan compliments LifeFone’s lifetime equipment guarantee that protects you for normal wear and tear and protects you in the event of: